Braundo/kubernetes-guide/docs/pods.md

 <h3>Multi-Container Pods</h3>

-Multi-container Pods follow the single responsibility principle, where each container performs a distinct role:
+Multi-container Pods follow the single responsibility principle, where each container performs a distinct role.
+Some example use cases for this pattern include:

 - **Init Containers:** Prepare the environment before application containers start.
 - **Sidecar Containers:** Provide auxiliary services alongside the main application container.